agathoklisx/libved/README.md

    A `q' on the results frame (the last one), will quit the window and focus again to the previous state (as it acts like a pager).

+   This command can search recursively and skips (as a start) any object file.
   */

  /* Unified Diff